 |Charles W. Morgan: Whaling Ship; Length: 114 ft; 314 tons; Crew: 26; New Bedford, United States; 1841|

 The Charles W. Morgan had a remarkable 80-year career in whaling and she is the only intact wooden whaler in the USA.
-Originally ship-rigged, she was re-rigged as a bark in 1880 with fore-and-aft sails on the mizzenmast
+Originally ship-rigged with square sails on all masts, she was re-rigged as a bark in 1880 with fore-and-aft sails on the mizzenmast

 |Concretia: CGS Concretia; Single screw steam driven lighthouse supply and buoy tender; 24 NHP; Length: 126 ft; Beam: 22 ft; Draft: 10 ft; 320 tons; Montreal Shipbuilders, Quebec; 1917|